 The Frank Lloyd Wright-designed Bernard Schwartz House in Two Rivers, Wis., is open to guests.

 In Mason City, Iowa, the Historic Park Inn, completed in 1910, is the only Wright-designed hotel left.
 It's been handsomely restored and reopened.

 For more, see Wright in Mason City.

-In the northeast Illinois countryside near Hampshire, the 1951 Usonian Muirhead Farmhouse B&B rents out its master suite.
+In the northeast Illinois countryside near Hampshire, the 1951 Usonian Muirhead Farmhouse B&B rents out its master suite and offers tours.